Homology cylinders and sutured manifolds for homologically fibered knots: Twisted homology and torsions of rationally homologically fibered link exteriors

 (2) Let $\pi_1 (E(L)) \to H:= H_1 (E(L)) \cong \mathbb{Z}^n$ be the abelianization homomorphism for $n \ge 2$.
 In this case, Theorem \ref{thm:factorization} together with Milnor's formula give a factorization

 of the multivariable Alexander polynomial $\Delta (L)$ of $L$. \end{example}

-More examples will be given in a forthcoming paper \cite{gs10}, where we detect the non-fiberedness of the thirteen knots mentioned in Example \ref{ex:FK} by using the torsions associated with the metabelian quotients of their knot groups.
+More examples are given in \cite{gs10}, where we detect the non-fiberedness of the thirteen knots mentioned in Example \ref{ex:FK} by using the torsions associated with the metabelian quotients of their knot groups.